ConsenSysMesh/live-libs/README.md

     console.log(libData.abi);
     console.log(libData.address);

-## Generating a library's abstract source code
+## Generating a library's interface

+It's important to note that live-libs does not store source code, but it does store a library's [ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI).
+In order to compile contracts that use live-libs, you'll need to provide the [library interface](https://github.com/ethereum/wiki/wiki/Solidity-Features#interface-contracts) to the compiler.

 From the command line: